Okaetsu/PalSchema/website/docs/guides/spawners/overview.md

         - `Level_Max`: Maximum level of the spawned character.
         - `Num`: Minimum number of characters to spawn at the same time.
         - `Num_Max`: Maximum number of characters to spawn at the same time.

+### Additional Notes

+- A small implementation detail regarding the `SpawnerName` field when adding spawns: PalSchema will automatically append the name of your mod to the front, so if the name of your mod's main folder is called `MySpawnerMod` and the `SpawnerName` is `Cattiva001`, the final name will be `MySpawnerMod_Cattiva001`.
+This is to prevent any name collisions with other mods that add spawns with the same name.